Lincoln High School (Lincoln, California): Academics and activities

 11 Advanced Placement and many more honors courses are offered, with more coming soon.
 A.P.
 Courses offered include Psychology, Biology, Physics, Chemistry, AB/BC Calculus, American Literature and Language, Spanish Language, Music Theory, World History, U.S. History, and Economy and Government.
-All A.P. classes offer highly vigorous A.P. exams that can award students with up to 5 college credits.
-Many of LHS' A.P. teachers are praised for their proficiency in education and the care that they have for their students.
+All A.P. classes offer A.P. exams that can award students with up to 5 college credits.

 Lincoln High School is 114 years old, thus having a rich history in Performing Arts and Music Education.
 Dance Classes, Theater and Drama, Marching Band, Symphonic Band, a Winter Color Guard program, and a traveled choir program are a few of the fine arts offered.
 Guitar, Piano and college level A.P.
 Music Theory are also taught by Music Directors David Hill and Cindy Hagman.
 In addition to this, there are several visual art classes, including ceramics.

 There is an extensive pathway of engineering electives funded and instituted by Project Lead the Way, and an extensive pathway of electives in Medical Sciences, Technology, and Agriculture.
 There is also a wood shop class, a diesel class, a welding class, essentials of technology, media and communication, digital audio, weight training, and more.

 Lincoln High School has updated its curriculum in keeping with the California Common Core Standards.